skylarshi123/CS188FinalProject/README.md

 ### 5. PID Control
 A PID controller ensures precise trajectory following by computing position corrections based on the desired DMP trajectory.

+### 6. Selecting best expert
+We choose the expert situation that matches as close to our current simulation for maximum performance.

 ## File Descriptions

 ### `dmp.py`